simplelinuxscripts/ubuntucheckup/README.md

 Warning or error messages are displayed for each potential safety or health issue in Ubuntu installation.
 Update this script and its associated files depending on your installation.
-Then running this script regularly will ensure nothing critical has changed or has been corrupted in your Ubuntu installation.
+Then running this script regularly will ensure nothing critical has changed or has been corrupted.

 ### EXAMPLE